-- a) Village Clerk and/or Holt County Economic Development Director will share responsibilities of Program Administrator. - b) Will be responsible for the day-to-day activities of administering the programs - c) Assists applicants and conducts active recruiting for potential applicants. - d) Serves as an ex-officio, non-voting member of the Economic Development Finance Committee and Citizen Advisory Review Committee who will provide the committee with necessary advice and information. - e) Tracks employment figures for participating businesses for two years if businesses employ persons in other Nebraska communities. - f) Ensures loan files are complete with application materials, checklists and loan closing documents. - g) Recommends all non-loan projects for approval to the Village Board. - h) Works with Village Clerk to create an annual budget for approval by the Village Board.
+- a) City Clerk and/or Holt County Economic Development Director will share responsibilities of Program Administrator. - b) Will be responsible for the day-to-day activities of administering the programs - c) Assists applicants and conducts active recruiting for potential applicants. - d) Serves as an ex-officio, non-voting member of the Economic Development Finance Committee and Citizen Advisory Review Committee who will provide the committee with necessary advice and information. - e) Tracks employment figures for participating businesses for two years if businesses employ persons in other Nebraska communities. - f) Ensures loan files are complete with application materials, checklists and loan closing documents. - g) Recommends all non-loan projects for approval to the City Council. - h) Works with city clerk to create an annual budget for approval by the City Council.